khrynczenko/blog/content/2020-05-27-no_discard.md

 We get the benefits of `[[nodiscard]]` and still maintain the flexibility.

-Im am not so sure how `[[nodiscard]]` useful is with *classes* and *enums* except maybe when they the indicate errors.
+Im am not so sure how `[[nodiscard]]` useful is with *classes* and *enums* except maybe when those represent errors.

 I hope that it has been useful quick overview of the `[[nodiscard]]` attribute and I encourage you to think about using it in your own projects.

 ___
 *Here comes my opinion so please bear with me...*
-So I know there are cases
+I know there are cases
 where we do not care about a returned value but I believe that those are few and far between and because of that we should apply `[[nodiscard]]` to all functions except when we have a good reason not to.
 I would love to have